SS Demosthenes (1911): Engines

 Demosthenes differed from her sisters by having a more modern propulsion system.
 Pericles and Themistocles each had twin screws driven by quadruple-expansion steam engines whose combined power output was rated at 1,075 NHP.

 Demosthenes had three screws.
 A pair of four-cylinder triple-expansion steam engines drove her port and starboard screws.
 Exhaust steam from their low-pressure cylinders powered a low-pressure steam turbine that drove her middle screw.
 Harland and Wolff built her triple-expansion engines.
 John Brown & Company built her low-pressure turbine.
-The combined power output of her three engines was rated at 1,358 NHP, which was 26 percent more than her sisters, and gave her a speed of 15 kn.
+The combined power output of her three engines was rated at 1,358 NHP, which was 26 per cent more than her sisters, and gave her a speed of 15 kn.

 The combination of piston engines with a low-pressure turbine had been pioneered in 1908 in the cargo liner Otaki built by William Denny and Brothers, and the transatlantic liner Laurentic built by Harland and Wolff.
 Laurentic proved more economical than her sister ship Megantic, which led a number of shipping lines and shipbuilders to choose a combination of piston engines and exhaust turbines for passenger and cargo liners.